 - The Coordinators will review the report to ensure that all faculty have recorded the attendance of each student on the course roster.

-- Faculty who have not recorded attendance receive an email from the Graduate and/or Undergraduate Coordinators carbon copied to the appropriate Dean, department chairperson, department administrator, and Associate Provost for Faculty Affairs indicating (1) the Office of Academic Affairs is aware attendance has not been recorded for the week, and (2) the faculty member must rectify the situation by the end of the day.
+- Faculty who have not recorded attendance receive an email from the Graduate and/or Undergraduate Coordinators carbon copied to the appropriate Dean, department chairperson, program manager, and Associate Provost for Faculty Affairs indicating (1) the Office of Academic Affairs is aware attendance has not been recorded for the week, and (2) the faculty member must rectify the situation by the end of the day.